 A third party server located in the same TLS-domain and trusted by both TLS-endpoints can be used to exchange keying information (Figure 8).
 For example the Kerberos Network Authentication Service as specified by [IETF RFC 4120] can be applied.
 In [IETF RFC 2712] additional TLS cipher suites are defined to support Kerberos based authentication.

-How the TLS-endpoints interface with that trusted third party server and which information elements are exchanged between the TLS-point and the trusted third party server is out of scope of this Recommendation.
+How the TLS-endpoints interface with the trusted third party server and which information elements are exchanged between the TLS-point and the trusted third party server is out of scope of this Recommendation.

 Figure 8 – Generic H.248 model for bearer security – exchange of keying information using a third party server